 - Minimize disruption of routine by sticking to as many normal details as you can.
 Wake up and go to bed at the same time, try to keep up with daily exercise routines and diets.
 But if your routine does fall apart, Dr. Bishop says to remain calm and give yourself permission to try again tomorrow.
 Take it one day at a time.

 - Finally, approach the season with realistic expectations.
 Know that this probably isn’t going to be the best Christmas ever, and that’s okay.
 “If I’m walking in with these high expectations,” says Dr. Bishop, “chances are I’m going to be disappointed and let down.”
 Do a self-check with what your expectations are and ask yourself what is realistic.
 Take time to talk to friends and family about these expectations and what might be realistic for this particular season.

-Whether you’re a family who sees someone struggling or relapsing during the holidays or you’ve relapsed (or feel close to doing so), the Florida House Experience is here to help.
+Whether you’re a family who sees someone struggling or relapsing during the holidays or you’ve relapsed (or feel close to doing so), FHE Health is here to help.

 “Florida House recognizes the potential for relapse,” says Dr. Bishop, “and has extensive programs for wellness, well-being, mental health, meetings, networking and how to find a more active alumni and sober living community.
 There’s no judgment here.”